alex-feel/terraform-cloudflare-zone/README.md

 * The `data` argument **is supported**.
 The `value` argument takes precedence over the `data` argument to avoid errors if two arguments are accidentally given at the same time, since only one of them can be given at the same time.
 * The `ttl` argument value defaults to `1` (automatic).
 The value is forced to `1` (automatic), regardless of explicitly set value, if you set the `proxied` argument to `true`.
 * The `proxied` argument value defaults to `false` (for records that support it).
 You must explicitly set this argument value to `true` for the records that you want to proxy through Cloudflare.
+* The `proxied` argument value is forced to `false` for unsupported record types, regardless of explicitly set value.
-* For each record, you need to come up with any valid name and specify it in the `record_name` argument value (see example above).
-However, if you create records without using this module, you will also need to come up with a name for each `cloudflare_record` resource.
-I could generate a name based on some raw data, but either I won't be able to generate a sufficiently unique name, or the name will change every time, forcing Terraform to recreate records over and over again.
+* For each record, you need to come up with any valid name and specify it in the `record_name` argument value (see examples [here](https://github.com/alex-feel/terraform-cloudflare-zone/tree/main/examples)).

 ## License